 Mt Temple sits prominently a few miles south of Lake Louise, on the west side of the Icefields Parkway.
 To approach, follow the popular Moraine Lake road south from Lake Louise Drive towards Moraine Lake.
 Trails depart from various points along the road depending on the route.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt.
 Temple:

 East Ridge 5.7 5a 15 V+ 13 MVS 4b

 Featured Route For Mt.
 Temple